Do I Need a Bed Bug Exterminator or a Bed Bug Inspection First?

 Why Use a Bed Bug Detection Dog for Early or Uncertain Cases?

+In early or uncertain cases, a bed bug inspection before treatment can give you better information at a lower cost.
 Dogs can detect bed bug odor in places humans might miss, including inside furniture, behind baseboards, or in cluttered rooms.

 - Research shows trained canine teams can detect low‑level bed bug activity that visual inspections alone might overlook, although accuracy depends heavily on the specific team’s training and handling.